hyyan/woo-poly-integration/README.md

 ## Setup your environment

-1. Make sure to setup your woocommerce permalinks correctly
-2. You need to translate woocommerce pages by yourself
+1. You need to translate woocommerce pages by yourself
-3. The plugin will handle the rest for you
+2. The plugin will handle the rest for you

 ## Translations